flaf/miscellaneous/puppet/modules/ceph/README.md

 There is no default hiera lookup in this module.
 Just the classical mechanisms of data binding are used.
-Here is the defaults values of the parameters:
+Here is the default values of the parameters:

 * `clusters_conf => undef` so you must provide the clusters configuration yourself,